amanzi/amanzi/config/spack/README.md

 alquimia	amanzi		ascemio		ccse		crunchtope	mstk		petsc		pflotran	trilinos
 ```

-Note that packages such as alquimia, petsc, pflotran and trilinos are obtained importing the original spackages and then augmented with Amanzi-specific requirements such as patches, additional dependencies, or additional compiler flags.
+Note that packages such as alquimia, petsc, pflotran and trilinos are maintained by importing the original spack packages and then augmenting them with Amanzi-specific requirements such as patches, additional dependencies, or additional compiler flags.

 # Quick start Amanzi build with Spack